Merrixx/FirefoxCSS/README.md

 # FirefoxCSS

 My FirefoxCss Settings for the optimal clean build.
+Most Settings from: https://github.com/akshat46/FlyingFox

 ### How to Use